-International sales of jams shipped by exporting countries totaled US$3.5 billion during 2018.
-That dollar amount reflects a 2.2% gain since 2014 and a 4% uptick from 2017 to 2018.
+International sales of jams shipped by exporting countries totaled US$3.33 billion during 2019.
+That dollar amount reflects a 5.1% gain since 2015 but a -7.5% downtick from 2018 to 2019.

-The 4-digit Harmonized Tariff System code prefix is 2007 for jams, fruit jellies and marmalades.
+For research purposes, the 4-digit Harmonized Tariff System code prefix is 2007 for jams, fruit jellies and marmalades.

 Fruit Jams Exports by Country

 Below are the 15 countries that exported the highest dollar value worth of jams during 2019.

 - France: US$409 million (12.3% of total exported jams)

 - Germany: $236.8 million (7.1%)

 - Belgium: $196.4 million (5.9%)